dotnet/docfx/docs/designs/output.md

 https://docs.microsoft.com/en-us/netstandard-2.0/dotnet/api/system.string/#Instantiation
 ```

+> This document uses pretty url format that ends with `/`.
+We also supports ugly url format that ends with `.html`.

 > `?` means optional.
 > When a docset is not localized, we will not create the `{locale}` folder.
 > This allows static websites with minimal url when localized and verioning is not needed.